Dates of Purchase: September and October 2013

 |Her signature quiff came undone as she danced.
 It was adorable.|

-...as well as a classic, and very classy, pre-concert bathroom selfie.
+...as well as a very classy pre-concert bathroom selfie.

 From today, a better photo of Stoplight Red on my face.
 Yes, I am aware that I desperately need a haircut.